sanand0/tools-in-data-science-public/marks-dashboard.md

 T = 0.2 GA + 0.2 P1 + 0.2 P2 + 0.2 ROE + 0.2 ET

-> Note: The scores are only updated one to two days after the deadline for the GAs and ROEs.
+> Note: The scores are updated one to two days after the deadline for the GAs and ROEs.
 Score updates for Projects can take more than a week or two due to large evaluation time frames.

 The scores for your various components are available at this link.
 You must login with your student id to view them.